-Along with San Marco and the Palazzo Ducale, the Accademia is one of the city's highlights, a magnificent collection of European art and Venetian painting from the 14th to the 18th centuries.
+Along with San Marco and the Palazzo Ducale, the Accademia is one of the highlights of Venice, a magnificent collection of European art and especially Venetian painting from the 14th to the 18th centuries.
 Visitors are currently limited to 300 at one time, so lines can be long in high season—advance reservations are essential (these are timed entry, so you can skip the line).
-In general, at opening in the morning, and around two hours before closing, tend to be the least crowded times.
+In general, at opening in the morning, and around 2 hours before closing, tend to be the least crowded times.

-There’s a lot to take in here, so buy a catalog in the store, as these contain detailed decriptions of the core paintings and plenty of context—the audio guides are a little muddled and not worth 6€.
-Note also that Da Vinci’s iconic Vitruvian Man (L’Uomo Vitruviano), one of the museum’s prize holdings, is an extremely fragile ink drawing and rarely displayed in public; check the website before you visit, as exhibitions featuring the painting are rare but well publicized.
+There’s a lot to take in here, so buy a catalog in the store, as these contain detailed descriptions of the core paintings and plenty of context—the audio guides are a little muddled and not worth 6€.
+Note also that Da Vinci’s iconic Vitruvian Man (“L’Uomo Vitruviano”), one of the museum’s prize holdings, is an extremely fragile ink drawing and rarely displayed in public; check the website before you visit, as exhibitions featuring the painting are rare but well publicized.

 Rooms are laid out in rough chronological order, though renovations and closures mean some rooms may be off-limits when you visit (call ahead to check on specific paintings; the website is updated monthly).
 Work began on the second-floor galleries in 2018—rooms 6 to 13, plus 15, each are likely to be closed at some point until 2022.
 The following artworks should be on display somewhere in the museum, though locations will change (check the website for the latest).